Ask Your Question

 They are in the WingPro.app installation directory, inside Contents/Resources.
 You can either go into there using the command line or right-click on WingPro.app and select Show Package Contents.

-Wingware Support's avatar Wingware Support ( 2021-06-07 11:48:24 -0500 )edit
+Wingware Support's avatar Wingware Support (2021-06-07 11:48:24 -0500) edit

 So for the records: On the Mac its under /Applications/WingPro.app/Contents/Resources/keymap.basic and for (my) Windoze it's C:\Program Files (x86)\Wing Pro 7.0

-qwerty_ww's avatar qwerty_ww ( 2021-06-07 11:54:05 -0500 )edit
+qwerty_ww's avatar qwerty_ww (2021-06-07 11:54:05 -0500) edit

 Ah, not to forget: I find editing such config files more handy than fiddling with any GUI trying to help me editing.
 Maybe just put those files in the user area (application support or appdata) rather than having them in the (locked) program area.

-qwerty_ww's avatar qwerty_ww ( 2021-06-08 02:29:43 -0500 )edit
+qwerty_ww's avatar qwerty_ww (2021-06-08 02:29:43 -0500) edit

 Yes, I think our new system for this would maintain a user-editable file in the user settings area, but also make it easier to set a key binding from the UI for those that prefer that.
 We also hope to make it easier to find commands to bind to w/ better integrated docs, etc. Thanks for the feedback!

-Wingware Support's avatar Wingware Support ( 2021-06-08 07:58:26 -0500 )edit
+Wingware Support's avatar Wingware Support (2021-06-08 07:58:26 -0500) edit

 Your Answer

 Please start posting anonymously - your entry will be published after you log in or create a new account.
+This space is reserved only for answers.
+If you would like to engage in a discussion, please instead post a comment under the question or an answer that you would like to discuss.

 Add Answer